Ella-Hoeppner/Quoot/README.md

                   (repeatedly rand))]
       ...)
     ```
-    There is quote a bit of repetition in the definition of these bindings: all three call `map` with three arguments, where the second argument is a call to `range`, though with varying arguments, and the function passed to `map` creates a local binding `z` equal to the first argument times 3, then returns a value constructed from `z` and the second argument.
+    There is quite a bit of repetition in the definition of these bindings: all three call `map` with three arguments, where the second argument is a call to `range`, though with varying arguments, and the function passed to `map` creates a local binding `z` equal to the first argument times 3, then returns a value constructed from `z` and the second argument.
 It would be nice to be able to express this program in a way that abstracts away this repetition.
 One way to do that would be by defining a new function that accepts all the differing bits between the different bindings as arguments, and define `a` `b` and `c` by mapping with that function:
     ```
     (let [[a b c] (map (fn [inner-fn range-args y-values] (map (fn [x y]